Car Accident Laws You Should Know (July 2025)

 - Modified comparative negligence states.
 This is the most common rule followed in 33 states.
 Your ability to recover decreases by your percentage of fault just as it does in a pure comparative negligence state.
 However, you are barred from recovering anything if your fault is at or above 50% or 51% (state thresholds vary between these amounts).

-Navigating negligence laws can be complicated and usually requires a lawyer’s help to be successful.
+Navigating negligence laws can be complicated and usually requires a lawyer's help to be successful, even if you weren't at fault.
 Fill out the form on this page to connect with a local car accident lawyer today.

 Free Car Accident Case Review